zjovy/CIS2DShooting/README.md

 Controls:
 The player can move around using WASD keys.
 The player can attack and defend using the same key, and the function alternates.
 Different upgrades and power-ups will affect how attacking and defending works.
+The player needs to work with this control and the play style revolves around this.